Do you want the ultimate EU citizenship, which offers more flexibility than any other?

 Not all of these stamps will give you a pathway to citizenship.
 For example, Ireland gives foreigners the rights to live there with independent income, using the ‘person of independent means’ pathway.

-For this, you need to prove an income of minimum €50,000 per year along with enough savings to cover any significant expenses.
+For this, you need to prove an income of minimum €50,000 per year, plus enough savings to cover any significant expenses.

-However, there’s a major caveat.
+However, there’s a big caveat.
 Person of independent means status is classed as ‘stamp 0’ under the Irish permission stamp system.
-Stamp 0 status doesn’t count as reckonable residence, and hence can’t be used as part of a pathway to citizenship.
+Stamp 0 status doesn’t count as reckonable residence, and hence you can’t use it as a pathway to citizenship.

 That’s why it’s important to be aware of the reckonable residence concept if you’re planning to aim for Irish citizenship.

-How to get an Irish passport if you are British
+How to get an Irish passport if you’re British

 When the Brexit vote was first announced, there was a big surge in British people applying for Irish passports to retain their EU rights.